originalnicodr/RELit/DeploymentAssets/Readme.txt

 Changelog
 -----------
-v1.1.3		- Fixed scene light issue when switching scene lights off and on again
+v1.1.4		- Added ReferenceEffectiveRange support, added more properties in for copy light to copy, changed volumetric scattering intensity step size to 1 v1.1.3		- Fixed scene light issue when switching scene lights off and on again
 			- Filtered our lights from the scene lights list
 			- Added a new button to copy light properties into a new light